-Summer is coming very soon, and this year, it will be better than ever.
+Summer is here, and this year, it will be better than ever.
 With the world officially announcing its breakup with the pandemic, we slowly get back to where we were once before.
 Not only fully opened borders but fewer restrictions in place also allow us to taste absolute fun again.
-Look no further as we have the guide to Michigan’s Thumb.
-Events, fairs, music, and fun in the sun.
+Look no further as we have the guide to Michigan’s Thumb—events, fairs, music, and fun in the sun.

 Putting the Thumb on your itinerary will be a wise choice in favor of having your best summer ever.
 Located in Central Michigan, the name comes from the mitten shape of the Lower Michigan Peninsula, in which this specific area is considered the ‘thumb’ part of the said mitten.
 The Thumb is also known as the Blue Water area, as it is home to the Blue Water Bridge that connects Michigan and Ontario, Canada.

 Curious about what could a Thumb possibly have got to offer?
 Look no further as we have concluded some of the Thumb’s specialties you can experience over the summer, guaranteed to leave you with both thumbs up.
 So, let’s check it out!

 There is no talking about the Thumb without its Turnip Rock.
 This sea stack sports a broader area at its top due to the constant erosion to its bottom part.
 Because of its unique form, it was considered the finalist of “Seven Wonders of Michigan” in 2013.

 Besides its turnip-like shape, what makes it so famous among tourists is the access to this place.
 This extraordinary rock is located near a private neighborhood area and is only visible and accessible through Lake Huron’s waters.
 While you can hire a boat to take you on an excursion to the Turnip Rock, most people prefer to slip some exercise in and use a kayak instead.

 2. Check Out Palmer Park and Boardwalk St. Clair